Who should take this course?

 How can you start learning now?

-There are other home-study materials you can choose from including the Open Water Diver TouchTM (a tablet app) and the Open Water Diver Manual and Open Water Diver Video (a book and DVD package).
-Stop by your local PADI dive shop to enroll in the course, get your materials and start reading the book and watching the video.
-Your PADI Instructor will meet with you to schedule knowledge review sessions, confined water and open water dives.
+You can also start learning with PADI’s home-study materials – Open Water Diver TouchTM (a tablet app) or the Open Water Diver Manual and Open Water Diver Video (a book and DVD package).
+Stop by in one of our Shop (you find them here) to enroll in the course, get your materials and start reading the book and watching the video.
+Your PADI Instructor will schedule time with you to check your progress and make sure you understand important scuba diving information.

 What scuba gear will you use?

-You learn to use basic scuba gear, including a mask, snorkel, fins, regulator, buoyancy control device and a tank.
+In the PADI Open Water Diver course, you learn to use basic scuba gear, including a mask, snorkel, fins, regulator, buoyancy control device and a tank.
 The equipment you wear varies, depending upon whether you’re diving in tropical, temperate or cold water.
-Your PADI Instructor will explain the equipment you need and may suggest additional educational materials, such as the required logbook.